GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** September 7, 2021.

 * New feature: 8 new templates for creators to choose from.
-* New feature: right click context menu.
+* New feature: right-click menu in the editing canvas.
 * New feature: background audio support.
-* Improved and simplified color picker.
+* New color swatches in color picker.
 * Bug fixes and performance improvements.

 = 1.10.1 =